reactive-python/reactpy-django/docs/src/reference/hooks.md

 ### Use Channel Layer

-Subscribe to a [Django Channels layer](https://channels.readthedocs.io/en/latest/topics/channel_layers.html) to send/receive messages.
+Subscribe to a [Django Channels Layer](https://channels.readthedocs.io/en/latest/topics/channel_layers.html) to communicate messages.

 Layers are a multiprocessing-safe communication system that allows you to send/receive messages between different parts of your application.